royaurko/clustering/Readme.md

  - [munkres](https://pypi.python.org/pypi/munkres/)

 ## Installation
-The following will install the algorithm
+The following will install the algorithm as a python module

 ```shell
 sudo setup.py install